Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 This long bowl makes a perfect centerpiece for a rectangular table.
 Simply place a few stems and line up some mini pumpkins and votive candles for a simple centerpiece!

 A gigantic trough is definitely an investment piece, but I just had to include one because I love using mine so much.
 The size allows for endless styling possibilities.
-I have a similar one that I found at Rehab Vintage Market.
+I have a similar one that I found at an antique store.
 It is so fun to decorate with because it can make such a great statement piece, even with simple decor.

 This is a reminder that decor doesn’t have to be complicated or take a long time.